 The city water inlet is a standard garden hose thread.
-Use a high-pressure hose of at least 1⁄2 " diameter designed for RV use made from material that is tasteless, odorless, and non-toxic.
+Use a high-pressure RV/Marine FDA approved drinking waterhose of at least 1⁄2 " diameter made from material that is tasteless, odorless, and nontoxic.
 We suggest you carry two lengths of hoses so you have the ability to reach hookups further away than normal, plus you have a spare should one fail or become damaged unexpectedly.
 City Water Hookup

 After hooking up the hose and turning on the city water valve provided in the park, slowly open a faucet.
-There will be a lot of spurts and sputtering until all the air is expelled from the motorhome system.
+There will be spurts and sputtering until all the air is expelled from the motorhome system.
 Be sure to turn the water heater bypass to the normal flow position as described earlier in this section so it will fill.
 If the water heater is empty it will take some time before all the air is expelled and you get a steady flow of water at the faucet.
 Once a steady flow is achieved at one faucet, the others should be opened long enough to expel the air in the lines going to them.